 The Politics program at Lebanon Valley College is oriented to the study of government and politics in the U.S. and abroad, with a particular focus on the political behavior of individuals, groups, and institutions.
-It also emphasizes an understanding of public policy processes and analysis.
+We also emphasize an understanding of public policy processes and analysis.
 The program is designed to provide a sound knowledge of essential principles and problems of politics within a broad liberal arts education, while improving students' skills in oral and written communication, critical thinking, and research.

 Faculty work with students in collaborative research and help arrange internships.
 Our students have presented conference papers and won prestigious Pennsylvania Legislative Fellowships.
 Courses such as the European Union Simulation increase students' global awareness and help prepare them for citizenship in the 21st century.